WWF Conservation Leadership Award

 Alexia Leclercq, 2022

 Alexia Leclercq (she/they) is a grassroots organizer, educator, scholar, and artist.
 She has led dozens of environmental justice campaigns from passing national climate and chemical reform legislation and fighting for clean water, to addressing aggregate mining pollution, relocating toxic tank farms, and organizing mutual aid.
-Alexia is the co-founder of the Colorado River Conservancy and of an education non-profit named Start: Empowerment; Alexia graduated from New York University where she published research on the commodification of land and is currently a graduate student at Harvard University.
+Alexia is the co-founder of the Colorado River Conservancy and of an education non-profit named Start: Empowerment; Alexia graduated from New York University where she published research on the commodification of land and also holds a Master of Education degree from Harvard University.

 Read more